abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 Most of these are catastrophic failure conditions and only rarely does the EL panel not need to be replaced.

-### A single panel lights up intermittantly or flickers!
+### A single panel lights up intermittently or flickers!

 This is most often due to a frayed or loose connection.
 Do the obvious checks of making sure the connections are secure from the EL panel to the wire splitter